44th Reconnaissance Squadron: Interwar years

-Reactivated in the Panama Canal Zone in April 1931.
-It was the sole reconnaissance unit in the Canal Zone at the time, flying light reconnaissance aircraft over both approaches of the canal.
+The squadron was again activated in the Panama Canal Zone in April 1931.
+It was initially assigned to the 6th Composite Group, but was assigned or attached to the 16th Pursuit Group from 1932 until 1940.
+It was the sole reconnaissance unit in the Canal Zone at the time, flying Douglas OA-4 Dolphin amphibians and observation aircraft over both approaches of the canal.
 The 44th was the first Air Corps unit to occupy Albrook Field after it opened in 1932–33.

+Although it retained its Dolphins until 1939, the squadron began to receive medium bomber Martin B-10s in 1936.
+Acknowledging its concentration on longer range reconnaissance, it was redesignated the 44th Reconnaissance Squadron the following September.
+On 20 November 1940, the 9th Bombardment Group moved from the United States to the Canal Zoe, and the 44th was attached to it.